SamuelSwartzberg/flashcardifying_text_temp/ling/clausal-relationships.md

 # connection

-In english, coordination/subordination is most often performed by conjunctions
+Two constituents or clauses may be linked via coordination or subordination.

 ## coordination

-Coordination is the process of linking two things of the same type.
+Coordination is linking two constituents/clauses of the same type.
 The two things linked via coordination are called conjuncts.
 The totality of coordinator(s) and conjuncts forming an instance of coordination is called a coordinate structure.

 ## subordination

-Subordination is linking two things (maincly clauses), where one depends on the other.
+Subordination is linking two constituents/clauses, where one depends on the other.
-A complement clause is an argument of a predicate.
-A complementizer turns a clause into the subject or object of a sentence.
-In english, the complementizer 'that' sometimes is unpronounced Akane thought that Lilly was a いい子. ⇒ Akane thought Lilly was a いい子.